mockoon/mockoon.com/content/docs/latest/templating/mockoon-helpers.md

 {{/base64}}
 ```

+> 🛠️ Use our online [base64 encoder/decoder](/tools/base64-encode-decode/) to get a preview of the encoded content and validate a base64 string.

 ## base64Decode

 Decode a base64 string.
 This can be used as an inline helper or block helper (see examples below).